 US cost in April 2026: coverage matters more than list price theater

-Americans do not usually experience these drugs as one clean sticker price.
+Americans don't experience these drugs as one clean sticker price.
 They experience them through a stack of filters:

 - Does the plan cover anti-obesity medication at all?